enwikipedia-acc/terraform-oauth/README.md

 All of the "important" code to deploy this is stored in the module enwikipedia-acc/terraform-openstack-mediawiki-oauth.

-This repository defines two instances of that module - one is normally configured as count=0, the other is count=1.
+This repository defines two instances of that module - one for each of the blue/green environments

 To upgrade:
-* Take snapshots of the app and db disks on Horizon.
+1. Take snapshots of the db disk on Horizon.
+You may want to shut down MariaDB while you do this.
+2. Check which environment is active in environments.auto.tfvars.
+Set the staging environment to the other environment.
-* Update the module versions, image snapshot names, etc as appropriate, and set count=1 for the module which is *not* active.
+3. Update the image snapshot name for the module which is *not* active.
+Update any other attributes as needed (for example, module versions, image names, etc)
-* Commit the change, create a pull request.
+4. Commit the change, create a pull request.
 Terraform Cloud will automatically run a plan, and set the status check on the commit once the plan been run.
-* Check the plan on Terraform Cloud does what you expect.
+5. Check the plan on Terraform Cloud does what you expect.
 If it does, merge the PR.
 Terraform Cloud will automatically apply the changes to WMCS.
-* The instance should provision automatically via Ansible.
+6. The instance should provision automatically via Ansible.
 Check the instance logs on Horizon or check /var/log/cloud-init-output.log to make sure everything finished successfully.
 You should see "Cloud-init finished".
 If it's failed, log into the instance and run the command `acc-provision` to force it to run again.
-* On the instance, manually sort out things like MySQL replication from the old instance to the new instance, cut over the mysql config to the new instance.
-* Update the proxy config in this TF module to point to the new module.
-Commit/Push/Merge/Apply again.
+7. Check the staging environment is working as you'd expect
+8. Swap the prod/staging enviroments in `environments.auto.tfvars`.
+Repeat steps 4 and 5.
+9. Check the new instance is working well.
-* Deactivate the old module by setting count=0 to save resources.
-Commit/Push/Merge/Apply again.
+10. Deactivate the old prod module by setting the staging environment to null in `environments.auto.tfvars`.
+You may want to sync the settings between the two environments while you're at it.
+Repeat steps 4 and 5 again.